quentindutot/rouage/docs/src/concepts/page-metas.md

 ## Basic Example

 Below is an example showing how to use page meta components from solid-rouage.
-The Title, Link, and Meta components let you declaratively manage the page’s metadata:
+The Title, Link, and Meta components let you declaratively manage the page’s metadata.

 ```jsx
 import { Title, Link, Meta } from 'solid-rouage'